Scalable and robust regression models for continuous proportional data: Cobin and micobin regression models

 An exponential dispersion model \citep{Jorgensen1987-bq} is an extension of a one-parameter natural exponential family by adding a dispersion parameter that controls variance in a systematic way.
 Notable examples of such extensions include normal with fixed variance to normal distributions with unknown variance, exponential to gamma distributions, and geometric to negative binomial distributions.
 We refer to \citet{Jorgensen1992-ui} for a comprehensive review of exponential dispersion models and their properties.

 Our goal is to find a family of distributions supported on the unit interval that serve as the random component of a GLM having appealing properties.
 Unlike binary regression where the conditional mean completely determines the distribution, it is desirable to have an additional dispersion parameter instead of just the natural parameter.
 We introduce the continuous binomial (cobin) distribution, which is in the exponential dispersion family and contains the uniform distribution as a special case.
 We first define the density of the cobin distribution.
-To avoid overloading notation, in what follows, we assume that $(e^x - 1)/x$, $\sinh(x)/x$, and similar expressions are well defined in the limit at $x=0$.
+To avoid overloading notation, we adopt the convention that $(e^0 - 1)/0\coloneqq \lim_{x\to 0}(e^x - 1)/x = 1$ and $\sinh(0)/0\coloneqq \lim_{x\to 0}\sinh(x)/x = 1$, and we similarly fill in removable singularities in all functions that are otherwise infinitely differentiable on all of $\bbR$.

 \begin{definition}[cobin] The continuous binomial (cobin) distribution with natural parameter $\theta\in\bbR$ and dispersion parameter $\lambda^{-1}\in \{1, 1/2, 1/3, \dots\}$, denoted as $Y\sim \mathrm{cobin}(\theta, \lambda^{-1})$, is a exponential dispersion model with density function